adaltas/ece-spark-2022-fall/PROJECT.md

 ## PROJECT

-Your project is finishing and submitting the lab from streming module.
+Your project is finishing and submitting the lab from streaming module (module 3).
 It is an **individual** project.
 The deadline is **31/12/2022**.
 Export your notebook from the Databricks and send it to **pkaferledevisschere@omnesintervenant.com**.